experiment-games/experiment-source/README.md

 7. Build the entire solution.

-> [!NOTE]
-> Building produces our `networksystem.dll` in `game/bin/x64/` which is required for the game to run.
-If you run `setupprojects.sh --init` after compiling the solution, you will need to rebuild the solution to get the `networksystem.dll` back in the correct location.

 8. To setup the game mod directory, run this in the root directory of the repository:

     ```bash